qiboteam/qibolab/doc/source/main-documentation/platform.rst

   related to a certain modulated channel)

 Because of this second point, different kind of channels may be defined.
-E.g. a :class:`qibolab.DcChannel` is distinguished from an :class:`qibolab.IqChannel`
+E.g. a :class:`.DcChannel` is distinguished from an :class:`.IqChannel`
 because of modulation, which potentially requires to coordinate the operation of such a channel with an external mixer (identified by :attr:`.IqChannel.mixer`).